 Our sanctuary has just rescued 4 elephants from the tourism industry and we have now brought them home to live out their lives in the forest, in semi-wild conditions.
 We need volunteers to help us keep these elephants happy and healthy in their natural habitat.
 With volunteer support and donations, we hope to return more elephants to the forest soon.

-The Kindred Spirit Elephant Sanctuary is set amongst the rolling hills of Nothern Thailand in a Karen Hill Tribe village.
-It is surrounded by a forest that is perfect for our elephants to forage in.
+Kindred Spirit Elephant Sanctuary is set amongst the rolling hills of Northern Thailand in a Karen hilltribe village.
+It is surrounded by a forest that is perfect for our elephants to roam and forage in.

-The Karen Hill Tribe are originally from Myanmar but they migrated to Thailand in search of a better life during the wars many generations ago.
+The Karen people are originally from Myanmar but they have migrated to Thailand in search of a better life during the wars over many generations.
 Due to this they have their own language and culture, which volunteers will have the opportunity to learn and experience.
 They are keen weavers and are well known in Thailand for their elephant keeping.
-They make an income from their elephants and working the fields, mainly growing rice and corn using rotational slash and burn.
-Volunteers will have the opportunity to learn more first hand about their culture and even help out with the community when required.
+They make an income from their elephants and working in the fields, mainly growing rice and corn using rotational slash and burn.
+Volunteers will have the opportunity to learn more firsthand about their culture and even help out with the community when required.

 Your Stay & Tasks

-A photography intern's days usually varies each day and never gets boring.
-Our days begin with early morning hikes through the forest to find the elephants, staying with them while observing and taking high resolution photos to help us with our social media.
+A photography intern's tasks vary from day-to-day.
+Our days begin with early morning hikes through the forest to find the elephants, staying with them while observing and taking high-resolution photos to help us with our social media.
 Some days lunch is eaten with the elephants in the forest, a very unique experience!
 Hikes will usually return to the village around early afternoon but the day doesn’t end there.